chromaui/learnstorybook.com/content/intro-to-storybook/react/ja/screen.md

   },
 + play: async ({ canvasElement }) => {
 +   const canvas = within(canvasElement);
-+   //  コンポーネントのローディング状態からの遷移を待機
++   // Waits for the component to transition from the loading state
 +   await waitForElementToBeRemoved(await canvas.findByTestId('loading'));
-+   // ストアに基づいたコンポーネントの更新を待機
++   // Waits for the component to be updated based on the store
 +   await waitFor(async () => {
-+     // 最初のタスクのピン止めをシミュレート
++     // Simulates pinning the first task
 +     await fireEvent.click(canvas.getByLabelText('pinTask-1'));
-+     // 3つ目のタスクのピン止めをシミュレート
++     // Simulates pinning the third task
 +     await fireEvent.click(canvas.getByLabelText('pinTask-3'));
 +   });
 + },